ghhernandes/ghhernandes.github.io/_posts/2016-3-23-fdb-firebird-python.md

 layout: post
 title: FDB - Firebird with Python
 ---
+This documentation give a brief of firebird database on python.

 FDB is written as pure-Python module on top of Firebird client library (fbclient) using [ctypes](https://docs.python.org/2/library/ctypes.html).

 *Make sure you have Firebird client properly installed before.*